-It’s not until after you design the user interface and prototype that projects reach a 20-50% level of variance between what the anticipated app development cost and what it will actually cost.
-At this point, the risk of failing to develop an app that is both functional and affordable is low enough for most businesses to responsibly commit and move forward.
+It’s only after you design the user interface and prototype that projects reach a 20-50% level of variance between an app’s anticipated development cost and actual cost.
+At this point, the risk of failing to develop a mobile app that’s both functional and affordable is low enough for most businesses to responsibly commit and move forward.

 >> Learn more about ClickModel, our trademarked solution for software prototyping.

 What makes the User Interface Design Stage so climactic?
-Up until this phase, almost everything about your product is untested.
-So the likelihood that you will receive a valuable return on your investment is uncertain.
+Up until this phase, almost everything about your product is untested, making it uncertain whether or not you will see a valuable return on your investment.

-Engaging with the user interface via a working prototype provides your team with the opportunity to conduct usability testing and course correct your custom software development project as needed.
-You’ll be able to make smart decisions about the purpose and limitations of the app.
-And the information gathered during user testing will illuminate the path toward relevant design that succeeds with end users.
+Engaging with the user interface through a working prototype provides your team with the opportunity to conduct usability testing, and subsequently course correct your project as needed.
+You’ll be able to make smart decisions about the purpose and limitations of the mobile app, and how approachable it will be to users.
+The information gathered during user testing will illuminate the path toward relevant design that succeeds with end users.

-Interacting with a prototype allows you to experience a level of engagement that’s impossible with a wireframe or mockup.
-With hands-on testing, you’ll face areas of the design you hadn’t even thought about yet such as on-screen behaviors, transitions, form interactions, viewport resizing, and conditional display of elements based on screen size.
+Interacting with a prototype of your mobile app allows you to experience a level of engagement impossible with a wireframe or mockup.
+With hands-on testing, you’ll face areas of the design you hadn’t even thought about, such as on-screen behaviors, transitions, form interactions, and conditional display of elements based on screen size.

-At Praxent, we prioritize keeping our promises and meeting your expectations, especially when it comes to app development cost.
-Here’s how we carefully and thoughtfully answer the question of how much does it cost to make an app:
+At Praxent, we prioritize keeping promises and meeting expectations, especially when it comes to the cost of custom mobile app development.
+Here’s how we carefully and thoughtfully determine the cost to make a mobile app:

-Estimate general cost based on client’s ability to pay and perceived difficulty of the project
+Detailed Requirements Stage: Estimate general cost based on client’s budget and perceived difficulty of the project

 - Create a ClickModel prototype within the estimated budget